-The club were cruelly denied entry into Europe three times in the second half of the eighties, after English clubs were banned following the Heysel Stadium triumph.
+The club were cruelly denied entry into Europe three times in the second half of the eighties, after English clubs were banned following the Heysel Stadium tragedy.
 The first occasion was in 1985 following the League Cup triumph, then after a finish of 5th place in Division One in 1987, and 4th in 1989 under David Stringer.
 It is impossible to tell what the club may have developed into, had they been able to take these opportunities up.
 Twice Norwich again narrowly missed out on a FA Cup Final appearance , losing 1-0 in the semi finals of 1989 and 1992.

 Norwich lost their top flight status after the 1994-95 season and since then have primarily been a second tier club.
 That run has however been punctuated by both a high and a low.
-At the end of the 2003-04 season, the Canaries were crowned the last ever First Division champions (before it was re-branded as the Championship).
+At the end of the 2003-04 season, the Canaries were crowned the last ever First Division champions under Nigel Worthington (before it was re-branded as the Championship).
 It meant a brief, one season return to the Premier League where they failed to compete with the nation's big spending clubs, though relegation only came on the final day of the season.
 Three seasons of under achievement followed, which led to relegation down to the third tier for the 2009-10 season - the first time Norwich had been at that level for 50 years.
 However, the appointment of Paul Lambert early in the campaign ensured they won the league at a canter, thereby preserving the Norwich tradition of bouncing straight back after a relegation.